 Showcase: Friday, August 9 / 3:00 PM

 August 12 - 23 & 24

 It’s the end of the 1980s, and the party has been raging hard.
-Amidst the madness of legendary rocker Stacee Jaxx’s farewell performance, aspiring rockstar Drew longs to take the stage as the next big thing - and also longs for Sherri, a small-town girl with stars in her eyes.
-When developers sweep in to turn one of the last legendary venues into another capitalist strip mall, rockers and groupies alike must band together to save their club before it’s too late.
-Rock of Ages takes us back to the times of big stars, big egos, and even bigger hair!
-This Tony-nominated jukebox musical features hits from Styx, Journey, Bon Jovie, Whitesnake, REO Speedwagon, Pat Benatar, Twisted Sister, and more.
+Amidst the madness of legendary rocker Stacee Jaxx’s farewell performance, aspiring rockstar Drew longs to take the stage as the next big thing – and also longs for Sherri, a small-town girl with stars in her eyes.
+When developers sweep in to turn one of the last legendary venues into just another capitalist strip mall, rockers and groupies alike must band together to save their favorite club.
+Going back to the time of big stars, big egos, and even bigger hair, this Tony-nominated jukebox musical features all your favorite 80s hits.

 Friday, August 23 / 3:00 PM & Saturday, August 24 / 7:00 PM